Asian Instant Pot Recipes

 -

-Every year when the weather turns a bit cooler I dream of all the endless and unique ramen shops in Tokyo.
+Every year when the weather turns a bit cooler I dream of all the endless and unique ramen shops I tried in Tokyo.
 I also recall all the times I waited in line for my local ramen shops Hokkaido Ramen Santouka and Kitakata Ramen Ban Nai to open on abnormally cool California mornings.
-There’s something satisfying about that…
+There’s something satisfying…